ManzanitaCycles/Manza-v3/src/bikes/gravel.md

 You can opt for a Manzanita steel fork for **$599** or a carbon fork.

 Steel forks use straight steerer tubes and more flexible fork blades for a little more front-end compliance.
 We can customize the fork offset to optimize the handling.
 The fork can also accommodate a 180mm rotor.
+You have the option to go with a unicrown or segmented design.
 It comes with an IS brake mount for running a post mount brake.
 Flat mount brakes are currently not an option for steel forks.

 Carbon forks weigh less.
 That's their real advantage.
 Otherwise, all carbon forks are limited to 160mm rotors and flat mount brakes.
 Carbon forks cannot be powder coated.